10 Steps to Create a Trucking Business Plan

 - Who will your employees be?
 What characteristics do they have that will make them valuable parts of your team?

-Use this section to describe your ideal client and how you plan to connect to them.
+Use this section to describe your ideal client and how you plan to connect to them and build a client base.
 This is the meat and potatoes of what your business does or will do.

-Operational Plan: If the company description is the “who” behind your business, the operational plan is the “how” and the “what.”
+If the company description is the “who” behind your business, the operational plan is the “how” and the “what.”
 What are the critical roles in your company?
 How will you handle routing and dispatch?
-Will you also be operating a route and running the business?
+Will you be both operating a route and running the business?
 Will there be other drivers?

 Secondly, describe how you will use technology to keep your business profitable.
 For example:

-- You can use Truckstop’s online load boards.
-Use it to find reliable brokers and money-making loads fast, and plan optimal routes for maximum profitability.
+- You can use load boards to find reliable brokers and money-making loads quickly and plan optimal routes for maximum profitability.

-- Factoring helps you get paid quickly rather than waiting for the load broker to pay.
+- Freight factoring helps you get paid quickly, rather than waiting for the load broker to pay.
 You can even apply for advances and get broker credit checks right away.

 - Show that you plan to use other small business software for accounting, mileage tracking, and more.
 Automating your accounting process will save you both time and money.

 Trucking has become a high-tech industry.
 It’s essential to show how you will take advantage of advanced routing and other tactics to make your business as profitable as possible.
-Using technology will help set you apart from your competition.
+Using technology will help set your trucking company apart from your competition.

-2. Include pricing, materials you haul, and other details.
-If you include detailed pricing, also explain why you set your pricing that way.
-Breaking down your logic shows you understand the market and profitability.
+- Breaking down your logic shows that you understand the market and profitability.
+Include pricing, materials you haul, and other details.
+If you include detailed pricing, explain why you set your pricing that way.

 You’ll also need to know how much of the market you can expect to gain and how you plan to get there.
 Include profit and loss projections and how you came to those conclusions.
 Finally, show that you understand government regulations and how they affect your business.